-- Help identify areas where the researcher could take action over the coming year to acquire and develop the skills and competencies needed to progress their research. - Assist with selecting and prioritising concrete actions to accomplish, and suggest targets and deadlines. - Consider training and resources available through the department, the Social Sciences Division (www.socsci.ox.ac.uk/training), the Language Centre, the Careers Service, the Bodleian libraries and ITLP. - Write down your comments to summarise any advice, guidance, and suggested next steps. - Ensure the student uploads the completed TNA form to GSS following your meeting.
+- Help identify areas where the researcher could take action over the coming year to acquire and develop the skills and competencies needed to progress their research. - Assist with selecting and prioritising concrete actions to accomplish, and suggest targets and deadlines. - Consider training and resources available through the department, the Social Sciences Division (www.socsci.ox.ac.uk/training), the Language Centre, the Careers Service, the Bodleian libraries and ITLP. - Write down your comments to summarise any advice, guidance, and suggested next steps. - Ensure the student uploads the completed TNA form to GSR following your meeting.

-Name: Supervisor(s): Department:
+Name: Supervisor(s):

+Department:

-Funder, if applicable: Pathway, if applicable (e.g. Area Studies, Migration, Politics): Current programme of study: Please confirm that you ha ave discussed your TNA with your supervisor . 🗆 PREVIOUS TRAINING AND WORK EXPERIENCE Describe any previous pr ofessional and work experience that may be relevant to your current research n plans and topic of study.
-WRITING AND PUBLICATIONS: What writing experience/skills have you developed?
-List any report writing, policy briefs, academic publishing, blogging, book reviewing, funding proposals, peer reviewing and journal editing experience.
-Alongside your dissertation, what other publication and writing projects do you plan to pursue?
-What training or support would help you do so?
-2. COMMUNICATION SKIL LS AND PUBLIC ENGAGEMENT: communication skills?
+Funder, if applicable:

+Pathway, if applicable (e.g. Area Studies, Migration, Politics): Current programme of study: Please confirm that you ha ave discussed your TNA with your supervisor . 🗆 PREVIOUS TRAINING AND WORK EXPERIENCE Describe any previous pr ofessional and work experience that may be relevant to your current research n plans and topic of study.
+1. WRITING AND PUBLICA TIONS: writing, policy briefs, aca /skills have you developed?
+List any report demic publishing, blogging, book reviewing, reviewing and journal editing experience. what other publication and writing e?
+What training or support would help 2.
+COMMUNICATION SKIL LS AND PUBLIC ENGAGEMENT: communication skills?
 Ho presentations, conference activities?
-Have you part ties have you had to develop your ow much experience do you have of oral tes, outreach and public engagement icipated in any language, presentation or or communication activities relevant to your confidence and communication nould you seek in order to develop your on skills?
+Have you part ties have you had to develop your ow much experience do you have of oral ces, outreach and public engagement icipated in any language, presentation or r communication activities relevant to your confidence and communication hould you seek in order to develop your on skills?
 Are there further opportunities our language skills?
 What training might

-3. NON-ACADEMIC ENGAGEMENT AND KNOWLEDGE EXCHANGE: What experience have you had of working with business, public-sector, or civil-society organisations?
+3. NON-ACADEMIC ENGAGEMENT AND KNOWLEDGE EXCHANGE:

+What experience have you had of working with business, public- sector, or civil-society organisations?
 Have you been involved in 'knowledge exchange' activities (e.g. advisory work, collaborative research with non-academic partners, placements, briefings etc?)
 How have these strengthened your skills and/or your networks?
 Think about ways your research could contribute to society or influence work being done outside of academia.
 Are there any connections you need help in brokering?
 What skills or training might you need?
-4. TEACHING: What teaching experience, if any, have you gained (e.g. tutorials, one-off courses)?
+4. TEACHING: What teaching experience, if any, have you gained (e.g. tutorials, one- off courses)?
 Do you have a teaching accreditation or relevant experience from training or the workplace?
 What teaching and supervisory experience would be beneficial?
 5. BIBLIOGRAPHIC AND COMPUTING SKILLS: What research and technical skills have you acquired to date?
 Please include details, such as bibliographic tools, statistical software, as well as research and data management.
 What specific opportunities should you seek to improve your skills in this area over the year(s) ahead?
 6. TRAINING IN RESEARCH DESIGN AND METHODOLOGY:

-formal research training degree or in other forms?
-List content from your previous or current degree programme as relevant. ete) over the coming year?
-Are there specific skills you think ill need help with, or that you would like to develop further?
 7. ETHICS AND RESEARCH INTEGRITY What, if any, training have you received on research ethics, research integrity and/or fieldwork risk assessments? ethical and safety issues will your research raise?
 What skills or ng might you need?
-8. FIELDWORK To date, have you carried out any fieldwork?
-Have you received training on safety in fieldwork and risk assessments?
-What ethical and safety issues will your fieldwork raise?
-What skills or training might you need?
-O SUMPLING DESCARCILLEADERCHIR & DROJECT DI AMBURIO 9.
-FUNDING, RESEARCH LEADERSHIP & PROJECT PLANNING NA/hat aga agus itias da var glag ta gaig in thosa agas diving this v Have you applied for small grants, fellowships or other funding? (e.g. equipment grants, conference travel, early career fellowships)?
-Have your organised seminars/conferences or edited journals?
+8. FIELDWORK • To date, have you carried out any fieldwork?
+Have you received training on safety in fieldwork and risk assessments? ethical and safety issues will your fieldwork raise?
+What skills ining might you need?
+9. FUNDING, RESEARCH LEADERSHIP & PROJECT PLANNING Have you applied for small grants, fellowships or other funding? (e.g. equipment grants, conference travel, early career fellowships)?
+Have you organised seminars/conferences or edited journals?
 Have you designed managed projects outside of your DPhil?
-What opportunities do you plan to gain in these areas during this ye throughout your DPhil?
-Do you have ideas for new research initiative collaborations?
+What opportunities do you plan to gain in these areas during this year and throughout your DPhil?
+Do you have ideas for new research initiatives or collaborations?
 What skills or training might you need?